Onyx-Protocol/Onyx/core/api-spec.md

   {
     "raw_transaction": <hex string>, // optional. an unsubmitted transaction to which additional actions can be appended.
     "reference_data": "...",
-    "actions":[
+    "ttl": <number of milliseconds>, // optional, defaults to 300000 (5 minutes) "actions":[
       {
         "type": "spend_account",